Sri699/leetcode-java/README.md

 # leetcode-java
-solution of the leetcode problems
+solution of the leetcode problems.